holydrug/ytsaurus-query-builder/README.md

       .build()
 ```

-### YQL practical selects (you need to inject CompoundClient like me or you already do it somehow)
+### YT QL practical selects (you need to inject CompoundClient like me or you already do it somehow)

 ```kotlin
 import java.beans.BeanProperty